-New Jersey is the 4th smallest state and the 11th most populous with a population of around 8.8 million people.
-The state has recently attracted a lot of investments especially from corporate entities migrating from New York and are attracted to New Jersey’s favorable tax rates, open spaces, and better transportation.
+New Jersey is the 4th smallest state, yet the 11th most populous, with a population of around 8.8 million people.
+The state has recently attracted a lot of investments, especially from corporate entities migrating from New York that are attracted to New Jersey’s favorable tax rates, open spaces, and better transportation.

 Small businesses (SMBs) are very crucial to the New Jersey economy.
 The state has brought in proactive and pro-business programs that help these businesses flourish to a point that it now ranks 11th out of 50 states in the number of SMBs.

 Here are a few statistics on small businesses in the state of New Jersey:

 - There are a total of 908,209 small businesses.
 That’s 99.6% of all businesses in the state.

 - Micro-enterprises employ 1.8 million individuals, or 49.9% of all state-wide employees.

 - There are 18,953 small business exporters that account for 41.4% of New Jersey’s total exports worth $31.8 billion.

 - Self-employed individuals at their own incorporated businesses have an average median income of $58,000.
 Those who run unincorporated businesses have a median income of $33,000.

 - SMBs in the health care and social assistance sectors account for 48.6% of the private workforce, with 291,118 employees currently working in it.

 - The professional, scientific, and technical services industries have the largest share of small businesses in the state, and a total of 144,041.
 117,492 of these are nonemployer businesses.